angstsmurf/spatterlight/README.md

 # Compiling

-You need at least macOS 10.15 Catalina and Xcode 12 or later.
+Building the current version has only been tried on macOS 11 Big Sur and Xcode 13.
+If you have success on earlier versions, please let me know!
+The resulting binary will still run on 10.10 Yosemite, though.

 Clone or download the source.
 Open the file `Spatterlight.xcodeproj` in Xcode.
 Make sure that the target is set to `Spatterlight > My Mac`.
 Press the Build & Run button.

 Note that the `master` branch has the QuickLook plugins disabled.
-To enable them, you must use the `release` branch, which requires setting your Apple Developer Group ID on all targets.
+To enable them, you must use the `release` branch, which requires at least setting your Apple Developer Group ID on all targets, and possibly other changes as well.

 #